+If you need immediate assistance, please contact Colchester Youth & Social Services by calling (860) 537-7255.

+Consumer Behavior

-8. What community resources, if any, have you found most helpful during this time?
-9. What help, if any, do you need right now?
-10. What help, if any, do you need long-term?
-Immed ate Assistance If you r 7255. eed immediate assistance, please contact Colchester Youth & Social Services by calling (860) 53 Consumer Behavior Lastly, lease let us know how your behavior as a consumer has changed due to COVID-19.
-1. How are you doing your shopping?
+Lastly, please let us know how your behavior as a consumer has changed due to COVID-19.

+1. How ar re you doing your shopping?
 In store Pick up Delivery 2.
 When the State removes all restrictions to dine-in at restaurants, what are you most likely to do?
 Continue to order take-out/delivery.
 Start dining-in at restaurants, but sparingly.
 Start dining-in at restaurants, as I normally would have prior to COVID-19.
 I will only dine-in at a restaurant with outdoor seating.
 I don't frequent restaurants often enough to make a decision.
-3. Have you found that you are shopping more locally than you were before the pandemic began?
+3. Have v ou found that you are shopping more locally than you were before the pandemic began?
 Yes No Maybe